hshimomura/zabbix-cisco-9800/README.md

 - SNNP and SNMP trap on Catalyst 9800 WLC
 [^1]: Embedded Wireless Controller (EWC) does not support SNMP and does not implement the SNMP MIBs of Cisco Catalyst 9800 Series Wireless Controllers, although EWC might respond to some of the object identifiers (OIDs).
 [Configuration guide](https://www.cisco.com/c/en/us/td/docs/wireless/controller/ewc/17-6/config-guide/ewc_cg_17_6/new_configuration_model.html)

-Here is sample configuration for SNMP
+Here is a sample configuration for SNMP
 ```
 snmp-server community [SNMP COMMUNITY] RO
 snmp-server location ["YOUR PHYSICAL ADDRESS"]